mjdilworth/simple-tf-demo/README.md

 $ terraform apply
 ```
 N.B - run terraform get with `-update` flag if you have made changes to `vpc` module after initial run.
+The modules are located here https://github.com/mjdilworth/tf-modules you dont need to download them as the terraform get command does this, but you can clone the repo.
 OR

 passing them as command line variables when running terraform plan or apply e.g.